 The PRJC recognizes that the music profession must engage in systemic and transformational change in pursuit of a more just and equitable arts ecosystem.
 The time is now for all musical arts organizations to take bold and decisive actions to enact structural change.
 The integrity of the entire music profession – from the individual musician to the largest orchestra – is dependent upon these actions.
 To that end, the PRJC grant program will support innovative projects and research focused on diversity, equity, and inclusion in all elements of our profession, with a prioritization of projects that advance anti-racism work in the arts.
 The PRJC seeks projects and research that have potential for lasting and sustainable change in our field.

 Grant Program Categories:

 Research Support.
 Interested individuals may submit a proposal to support a research project that aligns with the stated funding priorities.
-Funding may go toward travel, lodging, or other costs in order to complete the project.
-[But not food] Research papers/articles produced through a research grant will be eligible for publication in INNOVATE.
-MUSIC.
-LEAD., a semi-annual publication by the Eastman School of Music.
+Funding may go toward travel, lodging, or other costs in order to complete the project (but not food).
 Below are examples of recent research topics:

 Hipster Opera: Research on The Industry

 Indy Classical: Hip Consumerism and the Indianapolis Symphony Orchestra/New Amsterdam Partnership

 New Music Theater and the New Music Ensemble

 The Aesthetics of “Indie-Classical”: Music in the Age of Post-Postmodernism

 Anna Reguero (Stamford, CT)